NATIONAL CRIMINAL DEFENSE COLLEGE FACULTY

 Biography

 MELODY BRANNON is the Federal Public Defender for the District of Kansas.
-She has been with the federal defender office for 23 years.
-She began her career as a public defender in the Oklahoma County Public Defender in 1990, and worked in death penalty defense at both trial and habeas levels in Oklahoma, Texas, and Kansas.
-As Federal Defender, she has developed a holistic defense paradigm for federal cases and created an extensive CLE, mentoring, and internship program.
+She has been with the FPD for 26 years and served the last ten years as Defender.
+She began her career as a public defender in the Oklahoma County Public Defender Office in 1990 and worked in death penalty defense at both trial and habeas levels in Oklahoma, Texas, and Kansas.
+As Federal Defender, she has implemented a holistic defense paradigm and created extensive CLE, mentoring, and internship programs.
+She is on the board and faculty of the National College of Criminal Defense and the Defender Chair of Defender Services Advisory Group.

 Biography